parthalathiya03/VidRag_Ollama/README.md

 # 🎙️ VidRag_Ollama: Voice RAG AI Agent

-A **voice-enabled Retrieval-Augmented Generation (RAG) system** built using **VideoSDK Agents SDK**.
+A **voice-enabled Retrieval-Augmented Generation (RAG) system** built using **Ollama**.
 Users can ask questions through speech, and the agent responds using local knowledge or falls back to GPT-4o.

 ---